-- 1 If a recipient of an old-age pension is legally obliged to transfer part of his pension to the divorced spouse, the future old-age pension is reduced by this amount.
+1 If a recipient of an old-age pension is legally obliged to transfer part of his pension to the divorced spouse, the future old-age pension is reduced by this amount.
 The applicable survivors' benefits are calculated on the basis of this reduced retirement pension.
-When the divorce proceedings are initiated, child pensions that are already in progress will not be affected by the pension compensation. - 2 The pension awarded to the divorced spouse is individually converted into a lifelong pension in a divorce decision of the court, with the actuarial principles applicable, when the court divorce decision obtains legal effect (Art.
-19h of the FZV Legislation (ordinance governing transfers of vested interest)). - 3 Entitlement to the pension from a pension compensation ends with the death of the entitled spouse. - 4 If a divorced spouse is a member of a pension scheme, the individually calculated pension is transferred to the pension scheme once a year, with interest at half the regulatory interest rate applicable that year as fixed under Swiss Federal BGV legislation.
-The transfer takes place proportionally in the obligatory and supra-obligatory part. - 5 Should a divorced spouse have reached the earliest possible retirement age under Art.
+When the divorce proceedings are initiated, child pensions that are already in progress will not be affected by the pension compensation.

+2 The pension awarded to the divorced spouse is individually converted into a lifelong pension in a divorce decision of the court, with the actuarial principles applicable, when the court divorce decision obtains legal effect (Art.
+19h of the FZV legislation).

+3 Entitlement to the pension from a pension compensation ends with the death of the entitled spouse.

+4 If a divorced spouse have reached the earliest possible retirement age under Art.
 1, Para.
 3 of the Swiss Federal BVG legislation and if the spouse is unable to introduce his or her claim into a pension scheme, the pension becomes payable pursuant to Art.
+23.1 Para 3 direct to a receipt postal address determined by the beneficiary.

+5 Should a divorced spouse have reached the earliest possible retirement age under Art.
+1, Para.
+3 of the Swiss Federal BVG legislation and if the spouse is unable to introduce his or her claim into a pension scheme, the pension becomes payable pursuant to Art.
 23.1 Para.
-3 direct to a receipt postal address determined by the beneficiary. - 6 If the pension is transferred to a collective foundation as a vested benefit, the divorced spouse can request a lump sum payment instead of the lifelong pension.
+3 direct to a receipt postal address determined by the beneficiary.

+6 If the pension is transferred to a provision institution, the divorced spouse can request a lump sum payment instead of the lifelong pension.
 The amount of the lump-sum capital payment is calculated according to actuarial principles and according to the basic tenets of the pension fund of the obligated spouse.
 A written declaration should be made before the first pension payment.